 – Nina Lerner, Lead Data Scientist at 84.51°

-Thank you to everyone who participated and shared their insights with us, and keep your eye on the blog for upcoming results to our flash survey on what motivates analytics professionals and data scientists change jobs and our always-interesting SAS vs. R vs. Python survey!
+Thank you to everyone who participated and shared their insights with us, and be sure to check out the results to our flash survey on what motivates analytics professionals and data scientists change jobs and our 2018 SAS vs. R vs. Python survey!

 Interested in our salary research on data scientists and predictive analytics professionals?
 Download our studies using the button below.